HHS/TANF-app/docs/User-Research/Stakeholders-and-Personas.md

 ### OPRE analysts

 OPRE studies ACF programs and the populations they serve through rigorous research and evaluation projects.
 They use TANF data in their analyses.
-More research is needed in this area, especially on where overlaps exist with OFA analysts.
+More research is needed in this area, especially on where duties and responsibilities overlap with OFA analysts.